cyrildever/crumbl-jar/README.md

 ### License

 The use of the Crumbl&trade; executable or library is subject to fees for commercial purpose and to the respect of the [BSD-2-Clause-Patent](LICENSE) terms for everyone.
-All technologies are protected by patents owned by Edgewhere.
+All technologies are protected by patents owned by Edgewhere. \
-Please [contact us](mailto:contact@edgewhere.fr) to get further information.
+Please [contact Edgewhere](mailto:contact@edgewhere.fr) to get further information.

 <hr />